jozzez1/cms-AlCaReco-PR-Script/Readme.md

 # Readme

-This is a small script with which it is easier to compare changes in `CMSSW`.
+This is a small script with which it is easier to compare changes in CMSSW.
 It creates different versions of CMSSW, applies the requested changes, compiles them and then uses the `runTheMatrix.py` to create some samples which are generated at the cluster, using `LaunchOnCondor.py`, written by Loic Quertenmont.
 After the samples are created, script compares different AlCaReco root files using `edmEventSize` and `edmDumpEventContent`.
 With the final step it also produces plots using modified version of `validate.C` from the cms-bot.

 ## Step 0
 You should start by editing the `compare` variable.
 Each element is a list: